sauce-archives/help/docs/on-premise/box-setup.md

 Copy the ssh public key to your OS X Host:

-    ssh-copy-id -i /root/ios-config/id_rsa.pub ios@192.168.1.182 (make clear where to get this ip address)
+    ssh-copy-id -i /root/ios-config/id_rsa.pub ios@<OS X Host ip address>

 <h5>Apple Certifications</h5>
-Here document creating testobject.mobileprovision file and certificate.p12 file.
-Both of these files must be saved in /root/ios-config.
+On the <a href="https://developer.apple.com/" target="_blank">Apple Developer site</a> generate your certificates.
+For the iOS pool you must save testobject.mobileprovision file and certificate.p12 files in /root/ios-config on the iOS pool host.

 <h5>Create and Start the iOS Pool Container</h5>

 Now that the iOS pool host and the OS X host are properly configured, you can start the iOS pool container.

-Move into On-Premise/testobject-ios-pool and open the docker-compose.yml in your text editor.
+Move into your iOS pool configuration folder and open the docker-compose.yml in your text editor.
 You will need to modify the following fields:

 <ul>
   <li>server.id<ul>